Tag: Book Blog

 The books are discreetly hidden behind a vault, the key around the neck of his mentor.
 One day, he finds himself in the safe and makes the discovery that one of the books, has his name on it.

 This is such an underrated book.
 I always see it at second-hand shops, therefore coming to the conclusion that it is bad.
 Boy was I wrong, and happy for it.
-The book is split into three parts, I admit that you have to push through the first halve of part one, but once you do, you won’t regret it.
+The book is split into three parts, I admit that you have to push through the first half of part one, but once you do, you won’t regret it.

 I would definitely recommend this book if you like ‘practical fantasy’ but think anyone should read this, one of my unexpected five star reads of the year.